-The Eglin reservation is proud to support the Florida National Scenic Trail (FNST).
-The FNST runs through the state of Florida from Big Cypress National Preserve to Fort Pickens on the Gulf Islands National Seashore.
+The Eglin reservation is proud to have the Florida National Scenic Trail (FNST) cross portions of the reservation.
+The FNST runs from Big Cypress National Preserve through the state of Florida to Fort Pickens on the Gulf Islands National Seashore.
 The Florida Trail Association (FTA) is a volunteer organization that manages and maintains the FNST.
-Sections located on the Eglin reservation are maintained by the local chapter of the FTA.
+Sections of the FNST that traverse the Eglin reservation are maintained by the local chapter of the FTA.

 The FNST through Eglin is NOT continuous, but is broken into sections based on access and existing trails.

-During hunting seasons, sections of the FNST go through still/stalk hunted and dog hunted management units (Choctaw East (dog), Briar Creek East, Jackson North, Metts, Choctaw West (dog), East River).
-Please be aware of the possibility of encountering hunters along the trail.
-It is strongly suggested that during hunting seasons you wear highly visible clothing.
+Portions of the FNST go through still/stalk and dog hunting management units (Choctaw East, Briar Creek East, Jackson North, Metts, Choctaw West, East River).
+During hunting seasons there is a possibility of encountering hunters along the trail.
+It is strongly suggested that during hunting seasons hikers wear highly visible clothing.